tox-dev/tox/docs/how-to/usage.rst

     [tox]
     env_list = py3{10-}, lint

-This expands up to the latest stable CPython version known to tox.
+This expands up to the latest `supported CPython version <https://devguide.python.org/versions/>`_ known to tox.
 When you upgrade tox after a new Python release, the range automatically includes the new version.

 To start from the oldest supported version: